uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/algorithms.md

 A human could follow these instructions easily, but it's still using general English language rather than a strict list of computer instructions.

-Algorithms are often expressed using a loosely defined format called [pseudo-code](https://en.wikipedia.org/wiki/Pseudocode), which matches a {glossary-link term="programming-language" reference-text="introduction"}programming language{glossary-link end} fairly closely, but leaves out details that could easily be added later by a programmer.
+Algorithms are often expressed using a loosely defined format called [pseudo-code](https://en.wikipedia.org/wiki/Pseudocode), which matches a {glossary-link term="programming-language"}programming language{glossary-link end} fairly closely, but leaves out details that could easily be added later by a programmer.
 Pseudocode doesn't have strict rules about the sorts of commands you can use, but it's halfway between an informal instruction and a specific computer program.

 With the high score problem, the algorithm might be written in pseudo-code like this: